-Today’s recipe was inspired by one that I saw recently on The Kitchn.
+Today’s recipe is one you may have seen before.
 It’s an old-fashioned Strawberry Icebox Cake (with a little bit of a twist).
 As far as I can tell, icebox cakes originated in the 1920’s as a way for Nabisco to promote some of their cookie wafer products.
-The original ones were simply cookies layered with whipped cream and allowed to stand until the cookies softened and became very much like a thin cake layer.
+The original icebox cakes were simply cookies layered with whipped cream and allowed to stand until the cookies softened and became very much like a thin cake layer.
 Well, since icebox cakes are a vintage recipe you know I had to include at least one on Never Enough Thyme!

 You’ll start by washing, hulling, and slicing 2 pounds of fresh, ripe strawberries.
 Just looking at the picture makes my mouth water.